Gorghs/Browser_vision/README.md

 ## Credits

-Built with the help of **Claude**, which assisted with the documentation, code comment generation and numerous bug fixes across all three modules.
+Built with the help of **Claude and my brain**, who assisted with the documentation, code comment generation and numerous bug fixes across all three modules.

 > **Let AI accelerate your thinking, never replace it.**